-Brave input to California Privacy Rights and Enforcement Act (CPERA)
+Brave input to California Privacy Rights Act (CPRA)

-Brave has written Californians for Consumer Privacy to support its new CPREA privacy law proposal, and to recommend several privacy enhancements.
+Brave has written Californians for Consumer Privacy to support its new CPRA privacy law proposal, and to recommend several privacy enhancements.

 Brave makes several recommendations.
-First, the California Privacy Rights and Enforcement Act (CPREA) should cover all information that can single out an individual.
-Second, the CPREA should adopt the “legal basis” model of the GDPR.
+First, the California Privacy Rights Act (CPRA) should cover all information that can single out an individual.
+Second, the CPRA should adopt the “legal basis” model of the GDPR.
 Third, the scope of a processing purpose should be defined, in order to protect Californians from being subject to a commercial surveillance free-for-all.

 Brave also suggests that adopting a risk-based approach would further protect small businesses that create minimal privacy risks from regulatory burden, and place the emphasis of scrutiny and enforcement on big businesses that create big privacy risks.
 Finally, we recommend that enforcement power include not only financial sanctions, but the ability to impose bans on processing.